bhavi-thiran/rtl-foundations/README.md

 Simulated in ModelSim using a directed testbench.
 Waveform evidence is stored in `docs/waveforms.png`.

+### Assertions
+Safety properties are enforced using SystemVerilog assertions (e.g., never both directions green/yellow).
+See `docs/assert_fail.png` for an example of an intentionally-triggered assertion.

 ## How to Run (ModelSim)

 From the project directory: